PactInteractive/image-downloader/README.md

 - Added detection of image URLs in anchor tags; note that this feature will not detect URLs that don't have .jpg, .jpeg, .gif or .png file extensions - it relies on a regular expression as to avoid possibly sending hundreds of requests to external servers

 ## 1.0.7
-- Removed the desktop notification system that popped up when you press "Download" in favor of a text description that should feel easier to control (through Options) and less intrusive; this should also require less permissions for the extension
+- Removed the desktop notification system that popped up when you press "Download" in favor of a text description that should feel easier to control (through Options) and less intrusive; this should also require fewer permissions for the extension
 - Added an option to hide the download notification; most people should understand the download process after only reading it once
 - Made some minor UI tweaks